Welcome to your BT Super account online portal, designed to help make managing your super as easy as possible.

 For any contributions you choose to make, be sure to understand your contribution limits.

-Your online BT Super account online allows you to take action with just a few taps or clicks.
+Your BT super account online allows you to take action with just a few clicks.

-You can leave the investing to us by staying in the default lifestage fund or choose your own investment mix from our range of options, including sustainable investments.
+You can leave the investing to us by staying in the default lifestage investment option or choose your own investment mix.
+This includes options from our simple investment menu: growth, balanced, and a defensive investment option.
+Alternatively, choose from our full investment menu.

 It’s important to consider whether your investment choice is suitable to help you reach your retirement goals.

-Once you’ve done this, decide when you want to apply the changes, either on the current balance and future contributions, or else future contributions only.
+Once you’ve done this, decide where you want to apply the changes, either on the current balance and future contributions, or future contributions only.
+Then click "Continue".

 Take a read of what the changes mean to confirm you understand, and then click on the "Confirm" button if you choose to proceed.